mezcel/Println-time/README.md

 ## Dependencies

 ### Additional Go Packages

+* This is just a note reminding me to use this app for curses on windows.

 | package | install | about |
 | --- | --- | --- |